Want to learn new ways to make extra money?

 For example, if the cost of gas goes up, then delivery charges increase.
 And higher delivery charges make the cost of food and supplies rise to compensate for the inflation in the price of gas.

 There are many theories as to what causes inflation.
 The cost-push and demand-pull inflation theories are among the most accepted amongst economists around the world.

 If companies are paying more for raw goods or materials, or raise the amount they pay workers, they often push those costs onto the consumer.
 This cost-push theory of inflation helps business profits remain steady because the consumer paying a higher price covers the increase in input costs.

-An excellent example of this is wheat.
+Which scenario is an example of cost-push inflation?
+An excellent example of cost-push inflation is wheat.
 If the price of wheat increases, it costs more to produce flour which, in turn, makes it more expensive to buy a loaf of bread.
 As another example, consider your morning latte.
 If milk prices rise, you’ll pay more for your latte because it costs more to make.

 A more complex example of cost-push inflation is the wage-price spiral.
 This is when wages increase and consumers start to spend more money, driving up demand.
 This increase in demand causes prices to rise, and rising prices create a need for higher wages.